 VSCO started out as a simple app to add film-like presets to photos and has now grown both in features and users.
-There are more than 50 filters to choose from and a whole collection of tools for editing your images.
+There are more than 50 filters to choose from — with more to purchase — and a whole collection of tools for editing your images.
 VSCO not only works with RAW images, but also captures them using the integrated camera, making it a great all-in-one solution to shooting and editing RAW photos on the fly.
 VSCO is free to download and comes with a small collection of sample presets.
-More presets can be purchased via in-app purchases, while a VSCO X subscription — which gives you access to all presets, tools, and beta features — is offered for $20 per year.
+More presets can be purchased via in-app purchases, while a VSCO Membership subscription — which gives you access to more than 200 presets, tools, and beta features — is offered for $20 per year.

 If you want all of the latest iOS photo features boiled down into a simple, minimal app, Halide is what you’re looking for.
 Described by its developers as “perfect photography, within reach,” Halide is designed so that you can completely control it using only one hand.
 Despite its simple interface, it includes professional-grade features, including Portrait Mode for both people and pets, depth map tools for dual camera devices, focus peaking, and — of course — RAW photo capture.
 The designers created Halide’s lens switcher to work especially well with the iPhone 11 Pro.
 The app is also praised by users for the gesture controls, including ones to switch lenses on the latest iPhones.
 Halide is $6 on the iOS App Store.

-Stills, video, RAW images — ProCam 5 has it all.
-With more than half a dozen shooting modes, including night mode, burst mode, portrait mode, and even 3D photos, ProCam 5 manages to pack a lot of firepower into a single app.
-The interface is a bit daunting for those who aren’t familiar with heavy-duty camera apps, but once you find your way around, ProCam 5 has a lot to offer.
+Stills, video, RAW images — ProCam 7 has everything you need.
+With over six shooting modes, including night mode, burst mode, portrait mode, and even 3D photos, ProCam 7 packs a punch into a single app.
+The interface is intimidating for those unfamiliar with heavy-duty camera apps, but once you get comfortable with the app, ProCam 7 has a lot to offer.
 The RAW editor is non-destructive, meaning it allows you to go back and undo or modify it.
 Everything you need as a photographer is available through ProCam 7 — you’ll have full access to all the essential manual controls as well as the special features.